chenmeijia30/intro-to-python/README.md

 Chenmeijia is responsible for part 1,2 and a part of extra credit.
 Shangshujin is responsible for part 3,4 and a part of extra credit.

+Git statistics are problematic because git does not accurately count the increase and decrease of jupyter notebook, especially when it counts cell output.
+The actual number of lines added by the two team members was basically equal.